FIWARE/catalogue/README.md

 -   The [Canis Major](https://github.com/fiware/CanisMajor) Generic Enabler is a blockchain adaptor that supports various DLTs, the adaptor aims to submit the data to DLT using FIWARE Technologies
+-   The [NGSI.js](https://github.com/ficodes/ngsijs) library provides a series of JavaScript functions allowing developers to connect and push context data to any NGSI compliant context broker

 Further information can be found on dedicated pages linked to [Core Context Management](./core/README.md)